maranomynet/libtools/README.md

   null, // Falsy values are ignored/filtered
   `cd -`,
 ]);

+// Don't exit the process on error, just log it await shell$('bad_command boom!', true).catch(logError);

+// Shorthand version that also does not exit the process await shell$('bad_command boom!', logError);
 ```

 <!-- #fragment anchor(s) to not break older v0.1 @see links -->